Four Mechanic Questions You Should Ask When Your Car Is in the Shop

-Whether you’re a DIY weekend warrior or you just occasionally check your tire pressure and oil levels, once the mechanic has a look at your car, they will likely make recommendations.
+Almost everyone at some point in their automotive ownership experience will visit their local auto repair shop.
+Whether you’re a DIY weekend warrior or you just occasionally check your tire pressure and oil levels, once the mechanic has a look at your car they will likely make recommendations.
+Just like any relationship, communications is key.
+You don’t have to be an expert to be informed but you do need to have a two-way conversation.
 Here are four mechanic questions you should always ask beyond the ever-essential “how much will it cost?”

 1. Is My Car Safe to Drive?

 Though some car problems may merely be an annoyance, such as a faulty door lock actuator, there are other systems that are safety-critical, such as your brakes.
 Knowing whether your vehicle is safe to drive is important, especially if multiple components require attention.
 Just because a vehicle made it to the shop doesn’t mean it is safe to drive it home.

-Your local NAPA AutoCare will know how to distinguish between repairs that are critical for your safety and those can be delayed.
+Your local NAPA AutoCare will know how to distinguish between repairs that are critical for your safety and those that can be delayed.
 For example, if you had to choose between replacing a faulty windshield wiper fluid line and a frayed serpentine belt, a mechanic would likely recommend the latter be attended to first and foremost.
+While your windshield wiper fluid is important for a clean windshield and visibility, it is far more important to keep the engine itself running.
+If the windshield wiper fluid doesn’t work you can still clean it another way.
+If your serpentine belt shreds you may end up stuck on the side of the road.

 2. How Long Can I Put Off the Repair?